DustHoff/terraform-provider-webrequest/docs/resources/restcall.md

 page_title: "webrequest_restcall Resource - webrequest"
 subcategory: ""
 description: |-
   This resource interact with any rest like endpoint.
-All CRUD types are handled during lifetime of this resource. fresh resource generate a create request, refreshing resource state result in a read action, updating a attribute perform after apply a update action (partial update isn't supported) and finally deleting the resource performs a delete request the primary key ob the resulting object is append to the url
+All CRUD types are handled during lifetime of this resource. fresh resource generate a create request, refreshing resource state result in a read action, updating a attribute perform after apply a update action (partial update isn't supported) and finally deleting the resource performs a delete request the primary key ob the resulting object is append to the url You can use the placeholer {ID} in URL and Body attribute to append or add the resource id(primary key value) to your request
 ---

 # webrequest_restcall (Resource)

 This resource interact with any rest like endpoint.
-All CRUD types are handled during lifetime of this resource. fresh resource generate a create request, refreshing resource state result in a read action, updating a attribute perform after apply a update action (partial update isn't supported) and finally deleting the resource performs a delete request the primary key ob the resulting object is append to the url
+All CRUD types are handled during lifetime of this resource. fresh resource generate a create request, refreshing resource state result in a read action, updating a attribute perform after apply a update action (partial update isn't supported) and finally deleting the resource performs a delete request the primary key ob the resulting object is append to the url You can use the placeholer {ID} in URL and Body attribute to append or add the resource id(primary key value) to your request

 ## Example Usage